crufter/puller/README.md

 Puller is a ridiculously simple, distributed Docker container deployment and CI tool.

+I created this because most things out there do way more than I want.
+Perhaps other people will find this useful.

 Given you feed it some service definitions (through yaml files, http calls or cli client), it will:

 - Pull the image from the repository, and keep it fresh (with gcloud support)